Academic Policies: Doctoral Degree

 Members of the dissertation committee serve on the examination committee, and the dissertation chair normally servers as examination chair.
 The list of examiners may include one or more faculty members from a program other than the student's, if they were members of the student's dissertation committee.

 The Dean of the Graduate School, upon recommendation from the department, adds an outside examiner to the examination committee as the representative of the faculty of the Graduate School.
-The above form needs to be filled out and sent to the Associate Dean at the Graduate School.
+Access the Outside Examiner Request form.
+The form needs to be filled out and sent to the Associate Dean at the Graduate School.
 The outside examiner is either a Binghamton faculty member from a related area outside the student's major program, department or division, or someone from a related discipline outside the University.
 Normally, the outside examiner will have no involvement in the supervision of the student's dissertation.
 The outside examiner reads the dissertation and participates fully as a dissertation-examining committee member during the dissertation defense.
 The outside examiner's function on the examination committee is to render an independent judgment and to assure that the dissertation satisfies Graduate School standards.
 An outside examiner is intended to serve the Graduate School and, therefore, must have substantial experience evaluating the scholarship/research of doctoral students (e.g., by being part of a graduate program, on unit or departmental graduate committee).
 It is imperative that the nominee has supervised graduate research as faculty advisor, served on a number of doctoral committees, and served on at least several doctoral defenses prior to appointment as an outside examiner for BU.
 It is also important that the person is tenured, which increases the likelihood that if there is an issue with the defense, then that person will be able to fulfill his/her responsibility to the Graduate School.
 There must not be any conflict-of-interest between the outside examiner and the student or faculty.
 For example, the outside examiner cannot be a friend, relative or a former advisor of the candidate.
 In cases of potential conflict-of-interest, inquiries should be made with the Associate Dean of the Graduate School.

 If the nominee is from another institution, the Graduate Director should forward the nominee's academic credentials, including a vita, to the Associate Dean at the Graduate School to be evaluated.
 The program director should also include a brief statement (one paragraph) that explains the relevance of the nominee to the student's dissertation research topic and the nominee's experience in evaluating doctoral research (e.g., as outlined in the description above regarding criteria for appointment).
 The Dean then invites the nominee or another faculty member to serve as outside examiner.
 The nomination should be submitted to the Graduate School no later than one month before the defense.